sodazone/ocelloids-services/packages/server/guides/DISTRIBUTED.md

 ## Ingress Layer

-The ingress layer is the one connected to onchain sources, either through RPC or P2P protocols.
+The ingress layer is connected to onchain sources through RPC or P2P protocols.
 It serves as the unique layer with connectivity to blockchain networks.

 Its primary function is to publish onchain data into streams, including extended block data and storage items.
 Additionally, it maintains a registry of the available networks in the system along with their respective runtime metadata.